Managing Rats with IPM

 Biodiversity in the soil supports plant diversity

 The health of your garden extends beyond what meets the eye.
 A diverse community of soil-dwelling organisms contributes to a balanced ecosystem.
 Earthworms, insects, and other invertebrates aerate the soil, break down organic matter, and contribute to nutrient cycling.
-The presence of these organisms is a sign of a healthy and biodiverse soil, which, in turn, supports a wide range of plant species in your garden.
+Encouraging biodiversity in your soil can be as simple as rotating crops, planting cover crops, and reducing tillage.
+These practices support a variety of soil organisms, which in turn support a wide range of plant species in your garden.

 Reducing the need for chemical inputs

 A robust soil ecosystem can naturally suppress pests and diseases, reducing the reliance on synthetic pesticides and fertilisers.
-When soil health is prioritissed, the garden becomes more resilient, and the need for chemical interventions decreases.
+When soil health is prioritised, the garden becomes more resilient, and the need for chemical interventions decreases.
 This not only benefits the environment but also promotes the long-term sustainability of your garden.
+For example, introducing beneficial insects or using natural pest control methods can complement the soil’s natural defenses, creating a healthier and more balanced garden ecosystem.

 In the world of gardening, healthy soil is the unsung.
 By prioritising soil health, gardeners can create a self-sustaining ecosystem that fosters biodiversity, supports plant growth, and yields abundant harvests.
 Building soil health is an investment in the long-term vitality of your garden, offering benefits that extend far beyond the surface.
 So, dig in, nurture your soil, and watch as your garden flourishes.